cwt/neo-bloggy/README.md

 python scripts/migrate_admin_publisher.py
 ```

+### Automatic Migrations

-When adding the new tag feature to existing installations, the application automatically ensures the `tags` field exists on startup via the `on_app_ready` hook.
+The application automatically handles the following migrations on startup via the `on_app_ready` hook:

+- **Tags Field**: Ensures all posts have a `tags` field (defaults to empty array)
+- **Status Field**: Ensures all posts have a `status` field (defaults to "published" for backward compatibility with existing posts)

+These automatic migrations ensure backward compatibility when upgrading from older versions.

 ## Debug Package